isomerpages/sndgo-careers/_job-profiles/Cloud Administrator/Steven New (IRAS).md

 In his day-to-day role, he manages the costs and resources needed to build a resilient cloud infrastructure on IRIN, supporting functionalities crucial for the agency’s work.

-<br><div class="row" style="font-size:24px; font-weight: 500; color: #a6221c; background-color: #f3f3f3; padding: 30px 30px 30px 30px;"> “I would like to think that our work would greatly aid IRAS’ business users such as frontline tax officers in providing a safe, reliable and convenient experience when accessing sensitive tax information,” Steven says.</div>
+<div style="; font-size:24px; font-weight: 500; color: #a6221c; padding: 20px 0px 20px 40px; margin-left: 0; border-left: 2px solid red"> “I would like to think that our work would greatly aid IRAS’ business users such as frontline tax officers in providing a safe, reliable and convenient experience when accessing sensitive tax information,” Steven says.</div>